wp-plugins/foursquare-latest-checkins/readme.txt

 == Description ==

 Displays venue names and icons of the latest Foursquare checkins.
-Requires Foursquare Username and Password filled in the widget's settings.
+Requires Foursquare Username and Password filled out in the widget's settings.

 == Installation ==

 1. Upload `foursquare_latest_checkins.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Select where you would like the widget to be displayed under "Apparence/Widgets"
+1. Select where you would like the widget to be displayed under 'Widgets'

 == Frequently Asked Questions ==